 - Read any blog posts the doctor has written.

-2. Schedule the interview in advance.
+- Schedule the interview in advance.
 Adding an interview to a hectic day can be difficult for doctors to do.
 To win space in a tightly booked schedule:

 - Call or send an email requesting an interview as far in advance as possible.

 - Explain what your story's healthcare marketing goal is—and why you think this doctor is the best expert to help tell the story.
 This will help ensure that you will get the content you need during the interview.

 - Rephrase what you heard and ask, "Did I get that right?"